SysKitTeam/docs-spconsultant/get-to-know-spdockit/farm-explorer-screen/password-and-product-keys.md

 ---
-title: Passwords and Product Keys
-description: >-
-  This article describes how to define and document service account passwords, product key and passphrase of your SharePoint farm.
+description: This article describes how to define and document service account passwords, product key and passphrase of your SharePoint farm.
-author: Tomislav Sirovec
-date: 24/6/2018
 ---

 # Passwords and Product keys